UPDATE #2! The Phoenix Airfield..and its first PASSENGER aircraft on 27 January 2017.

 References and credits:

-Design and Implementation of a Consolidated Airfield at McMurdo, Antarctica, Robert Haehnel et al (CRREL report 14-22)
+Design and Implementation of a Consolidated Airfield at McMurdo, Antarctica, Robert Haehnel, Margaret A. Knuth, Terry Melendy, Christopher Hiemstra, and Robert Davis.
+CRREL report 14-22, September 2014.

 JG is Jack Green who has spent many many hours working to create and ready the new airfield; he also shared with me some of the technical details.
-The two April 2015 photos of the Phoenix runway are by NSF McMurdo station manager, friend, and fellow 2005 Pole winterover Bill Henriksen (BH), which he has shared with the USAP Antarctic Photo Library.
-The Phoenix aircraft photo is by the late Fred Mayeda (FM) who wintered at Pole in 1959; his photos have been shared by his family.
+The two April 2015 photos of the Phoenix runway are by NSF McMurdo station manager, friend, and fellow 2005 Pole winterover Bill Henriksen (BH).
+The Phoenix aircraft photo is by the late Fred Mayeda (FM) who wintered at Pole in 1959; his photos have been shared with me by his family.